uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In a public statement, Indigenous leaders and their supporters said that Canada’s concerns were unfounded, noting that

 > the notion that the Declaration could be interpreted as conferring an absolute and unilateral veto power has been repeatedly raised by Canada as a justification for its continued opposition to the Declaration.
-This claim, however, has no basis either in the UN Declaration or in the wider body of international law.
+This claim, however, has no basis either in the =|UN=United Nations= Declaration or in the wider body of international law.
 Like standards of accommodation and consent set out by the Supreme Court of Canada, fpic in international law is applied in proportion to the potential for harm to the rights of Indigenous peoples and to the strength of these rights.
-The word “veto” does not appear in the UN Declaration… Canada keeps insisting that Indigenous peoples don’t have a say in development on their lands.
+The word “veto” does not appear in the =|UN=United Nations= Declaration… Canada keeps insisting that Indigenous peoples don’t have a say in development on their lands.
-This position is not consistent with the UN =^Declaration on the Rights of Indigenous Peoples=, decisions by its own courts, or the goal of reconciliation.[^14]
+This position is not consistent with the =|UN=United Nations= =^Declaration on the Rights of Indigenous Peoples=, decisions by its own courts, or the goal of reconciliation.[^14]

 Reflecting on the importance of the Declaration to First Nations, Inuit, and Métis peoples in Canada, Grand Chief Edward John, Hereditary Chief of the Tl’azt’en Nation in northern British Columbia, explained,